Richard Lucy1

 M, #189537, d.
 1716

-Sir Roger Burgoyne, 4th Bt. was the son of Sir John Burgoyne, 3rd Bt. and Constance Lucy.1 He married Constance Middleton, daughter of Sir Thomas Middleton and Mary Langham, circa 21 June 1703 at St. Andrew's Church, Holborn, London, England.1 He died in 1716.1 His will (dated 2 November 1710) was probated on 29 March 1716.1
+Sir Roger Burgoyne, 4th Bt. was the son of Sir John Burgoyne, 3rd Bt. and Constance Lucy.1 He married Constance Middleton, daughter of Sir Thomas Middleton and Mary Langham, circa 21 June 1703 at St. Andrew's Church, Holborn, London, EnglandG.1 He died in 1716.1 His will was proven (by probate) on 29 March 1716.1

 Children of Sir Roger Burgoyne, 4th Bt. and Constance Middleton